102nd Rescue Squadron: Cold War

 Initially equipped with specialized MC-119J Flying Boxcars configured for transport of wounded and injured, the 102nd Aeromedical Transport Squadron airlifted critically injured and sick personnel until 1964.
-With air transportation recognized as a critical wartime need, the 102nd was redesignated the 102nd Air Transport Squadron, Heavy in January 1964 and equipped with C-97 Stratofreighter heavy transports.
+With air transportation recognized as a critical wartime need, the 102nd was redesignated the 102nd Air Transport Squadron, Heavy in January 1964, and equipped with C-97 Stratofreighter heavy transports.
 With the C-97s, the 102nd augmented MATS airlift capability worldwide in support of the Air Force's needs in Europe.
-It also flew scheduled MATS transport missions to Europe, Africa the Caribbean and South America.
+It also flew scheduled MATS transport missions to Europe, Africa, the Caribbeans, and South America.

 With the acquisition of KC-97 Stratotankers from Strategic Air Command, the 104th was transferred back to Tactical Air Command in September 1969 and the 102nd became an air refueling squadron.
 Its mission was to provide air refueling to tactical fighters.
-With the KC-97 being a variant of the C-97 Stratofreighter the conversion of the unit from transports to refueling aircraft was easily accomplished, the squadron receiving the KC-97Ls with addition of jet engine pods mounted to the outboard wings.
+With the KC-97 being a variant of the C-97 Stratofreighter the conversion of the unit from transports to refueling aircraft was easily accomplished, the squadron receiving the KC-97Ls with the addition of jet engine pods mounted to the outboard wings.
 It rotated personnel and aircraft to West Germany as part of Operation Creek Party, a continuous rotational mission flying from Rhein Main Air Base, West Germany, providing air refueling to United States Air Forces in Europe (USAFE) tactical aircraft.
 The success of this operation, which would continue until 1972, demonstrated the ability of the Air National Guard to perform significant day-to-day missions without being mobilized.

 In 1969, the Air Force closed Suffolk County Air Force Base and the NYANG relocated there.
 The 102nd Air Refueling Squadron returned to ADC in 1972 and again became an air defense unit.
 The 102nd was re-equipped with the Convair F-102A Delta Dagger, which was being replaced in the active duty interceptor force by the Convair F-106 Delta Dart.
 The Mach 2 "Deuce", still a very potent interceptor, served with the 102nd until June 1975, when Aerospace Defense Command was reducing the USAF interceptor force as the threat of Soviet bombers attacking the United States was deemed remote.